MLM's smoking guns

 2. Neither “pay to play” nor minimal operating expenses were subtracted to estimate net profits.
 The breakeven bar was actually assumed to be zero – another trick that hugely skewed the statistics.
 As discussed above, I had tested and found effective recruitment to be expensive, in addition to a monthly or quarterly quota of product purchases that are necessary in all MLMs to participate fully in the pay plan.

 3. The portion of participants at the various levels were presented in percentages in a format that was deceptive but looked acceptable to those with little understanding of statistical reporting.
 For example, if 1 out of 1000 “active participants” reached a certain level, it was shown as .1%, instead of 0.001.
 And if all recruits (including at least 90% who dropped since "successes" joined up) were factored in for the time period for which TOPPs were included, the number would read more like 0.0001, or even 0.00001 in some cases – showing near zero odds of success.
+Also see more recent Mannatech data, independently showing similar odds.
 Knowing recruits are doomed to suffer almost certain loss, it is a major misrepresentation to refer to an MLM as an "income opportunity" or "business opportunity."

 After gathering and debunking statistics for 13 companies, I was able to state with confidence that in all of the MLMs for which I could find average income data, approximately 99.9% of participants lost money.
 I even checked with casinos in Las Vegas for the odds of winning at the Roulette tables and in their craps games.
 My 2001 report entitled “Which Does the Greater Harm?” compared the odds of profiting from several MLMs with the odds of profiting from no-product pyramid schemes and with gambling at craps and roulette in Las Vegas.
 Correcting for the above statistical misrepresentations, I found the odds of profiting from clearly illegal pyramid schemes or from gambling in Las Vegas many times greater than from enrolling in typical MLMs.